are54/are54.github.io/README.md

 # Welcome!

-I am a Ph.D. candidate in Economics at Cornell University.
+I am an Economist in the Center for Economic Studies at the U.S. Census Bureau.

 This site was built using the [Lagrange](https://github.com/LeNPaul/Lagrange) Jekyll theme created by Paul Le.